elangley424/Hotel/README.md

 # Hotel

+This hotel check-in system allow guests to pick a room and reserve it by providing their anme and selecting room number.
+If the room is available, it is reserved and price is displayed.
+The system make sure it does not book the same room twice or multiple times.
+After check in, guests can checkout and rate their stay at the end of the prompt.

 /* Your application should use all four of the collections data types we covered: • Arrays, ArrayLists, HashMaps, HashSets

 */